merklefruit/SaaS4Devs/README.md

 - [For Entrepreneurs](https://www.forentrepreneurs.com/saas/): Incredibly useful articles about SaaS & business.
 The [0-to-100](https://www.forentrepreneurs.com/zero-to-100/) article is a must read.
 - [The SaaS CFO](https://www.thesaascfo.com): One of the best blogs for SaaS metrics and forecasting.
 - [All that SaaS](https://allthatsaas.com): A blog dedicated to everything about SaaS: Roundups, Product Reviews, Interviews, Tips, & Insights.
+- [Rick Blyth](https://rickblyth.com): Advice and tips on getting started with Micro SaaS, Passive Income, Quit Your Job, Chrome Extensions and more.

 ---